Skip to main content

 Share this guide on

-After experiencing a financial fallout in 2020 due to the Covid-19 Pandemic, the global electronic music industry seems to be enjoying a revival after the return of live performances.
-In 2021, the industry’s value topped $6 billion, with EDM musicians being on the list of the most in-demand creators.
-This guide is dedicated to the history of electronic music, its defining characteristics, and the most significant artists of one of the broadest and most diverse genres of music.
+After experiencing a financial fallout in 2020 due to the COVID-19 pandemic, the global electronic music industry is enjoying a revival after the return of live performances.
+At the end of 2023, the industry’s value topped $11.8 billion, with EDM musicians being among the most in-demand creators.
+This guide is dedicated to the history of electronic music, its defining characteristics, and some of the most significant artists of one of the broadest and most diverse genres of music.

 Characteristics of electronic music